rodent proof

 Rodents are clever and can pop up in new places, so you might need to move your traps around.
 Keep a list of where you’ve put traps and what you’ve caught.
 This helps you see patterns and get better at catching them.

-Being alert and keeping your traps in good shape is key to managing rodents at home.
-Keep it simple, stay focused, and you’ll be on top of the rodent situation.
+Being alert and keeping your traps in good shape are key to managing rodents at home.
+Keep it simple and focused, and you’ll be on top of the rodent situation.

 You may also enjoy reading this article